Skip to content

 Description

-Full-screen View/Restore Default Size You can click the full-screen view icon in the upper-right corner of the trace details to expand horizontally and view the trace Flame Graph; clicking the restore default size icon restores the details page.
+Fullscreen View/Restore Default Size You can click the fullscreen view icon in the upper-right corner of the trace details to horizontally expand and view the trace flame graph; clicking the restore default size icon restores the detail page.

-Expand/Collapse Minimap You can click the expand/collapse minimap icon on the left side of the trace details, allowing you to quickly view the Flame Graph by selecting intervals, dragging, and scrolling on the minimap.
+Expand/Collapse Minimap You can click the expand/collapse minimap icon on the left side of the trace details, allowing you to quickly view the flame graph by selecting intervals, dragging, or scrolling on the minimap.

-Double-click Span Amplify the display of the Span in the middle of the Flame Graph, allowing you to quickly locate and view context-related Spans.
+Double-click Span Amplifies the display of that Span in the middle of the flame graph, allowing you to quickly locate and view its context-related Spans.

-Click Service Name Highlight the corresponding Span, and clicking the service name again selects all Spans by default.
+Click Service Name Highlights the corresponding Span; clicking the service name again selects all Spans by default.
 You can quickly filter and view Spans corresponding to the service by clicking the service name.

 Extended Attributes

-In the search bar, you can input field names or values for quick search and positioning;
+In the search bar, you can input field names or values to quickly search and locate;

-After checking field aliases, they appear after field names, and you can choose as needed.
+After checking field aliases, you can view them after the field names; select as needed.

-In the trace details page, you can view relevant field attributes of the current trace in Extended Attributes:
+In the trace details page, you can view related field attributes of the current trace under Extended Attributes:

 Field